Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-5/lecture-materials/token-based-auth-with-react-and-jwts.md

 }
 ```

-As you can see, the `login` method is pretty similar to that of `signup`.
+As you can see, the `login` function is pretty similar to that of `signup`.

 Whew, that should take care of the client, on to the server...